MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-data-scientist-getting-started.md

 ## Develop Analytics

 With DeployR, you can remain focused on creating the R code, models, and data files necessary to drive your analytics solutions without having to concern yourself with how these outputs are eventually [used by application developers](deployr-application-developer-getting-started.md) in their software solutions.
-That also means that, with minimal change in your current workflow, you can continue developing your analytics with your preferred R integrated development environment (IDE), such as the R Productivity Environment (RPE), RStudio, or StatET.
+That also means that, with minimal change in your current workflow, you can continue developing your analytics with your preferred R integrated development environment (IDE), such as  RStudio or StatET.

 All it takes to prepare your R code for use in DeployR is a few simple portability enhancements, which you can make with your existing tool chain.
 Use the following functions from the `deployrUtils` R package to [make your R code portable](deployr-data-scientist-write-portable-r-code.md):